 Before coming to the U.S. Naval Academy, I held academic fellowships at Harvard`s Department of Government and Yale`s Program on Order, Conflict and Violence (OCV).
 I have also conducted research on U.S. stability operations, fragile states, and terrorist financing, respectively, for the RAND Corporation, the Brookings Institution, and the U.S. Government Accountability Office (GAO).
 Previously, I worked for several summers with youth leaders from the Middle East and Balkans at a conflict resolution program called Seeds of Peace.

-I earned my M.A. in International Policy Studies and a B.A. with Honors in Political Science from Stanford University, and currently live in Washington, DC.
+I earned my M.A. in International Policy Studies and a B.A. with Honors in Political Science from Stanford University.